 Conclusion

-Here we provide 8 methods to help you solve and prevent the problem of “system has run out of application memory” on Mac.
+Here we provide 11 methods to help you solve and prevent the problem of “system has run out of application memory” on Mac.

-The first recommendation is to force quit applications or restart your Mac, but they are mostly temporary solution because the problem can recur after rebooting.
+The first recommendation is to force quit applications or restart your Mac, but they are mostly temporary solutions because the problem can recur after rebooting.
 To avoid the trouble, it’s better to check and clear your disk space, for example, use Macube Cleaner to clean up your Mac by deleting junk files, uninstalling applications, and managing extensions.

 Prevention is also important.
 Good habits can prevent the problem from occurring.
 While using Mac, remember to limit the memory used by finder, organize the desktop, and check memory usage and MacOS update constantly.